7.02.1.01 – Fire Watch Procedure

 Facility staff trained in Rescue, Alarm, Contain, and Extinguish/Evacuate (RACE) and the implementation of a facility-wide fire watch.

 Each tour is recorded with findings noting the date time and staff initials.
 A fire watch tour is a periodic walking tour of the entire facility by one or more assigned and trained staff.
 The tour monitors the facility through direct observation of all rooms for possible signs of fire.
+Records of fire drills will be maintained in the CEO’s office.

 Identifying Work Hazards